Romans 12: Verse 5

-Verse 6

-We have different gifts, according to the grace God has given us.
-If the gift is prophecy, do it in complete agreement with the faith.

-Love in action (12:9–21)
+Love in action (verses 9–21)

 Described by Moo as "love and its manifestations", verses 9–21 are proverbial in tone, a style known as parenesis.
 Some verses echo the Old Testament, notably 16c, 19c, and 20, while others are reflections of Jesus' teachings (especially 14, 17, 18 and 21).

 William Barclay suggests that in verses 9 to 13, "Paul presents his people with [twelve] telegraphic rules for everyday life".

 Verses 17–21

 Verses 17–21 form a chiasm, bracketed by lines containing the word "evil" – verse 17a and verse 21.
 The next layer comprising verses 17b–18 and verse 20, deals with the way to treat non-Christians.
 The central portion is the prohibition of vengeance.

-Vengeance is mine (12:19)
+Verse 19

-Part of this verse – "I will repay" or in older translations "vengeance is mine" ("Vengeance is mine, and recompense" ESV) – is a quotation from Deuteronomy 32:35.
-Paul's instruction here is not to be vengeful.
-John Wycliffe and his colleagues translated as "not defending yourselves" (Romans 12:19).
+Part of this verse – "I will repay" or in older translations "vengeance is mine" ("Vengeance is mine, and recompense", in the English Standard Version) – is a quotation from Deuteronomy 32:35.
+Paul's instruction here is not to be vengeful: John Wycliffe and his colleagues translated it as "not defending yourselves" (Romans 12:19).